smarkoco/mutespotifyads/README.md

 Register "winmutespotifyads.ps1" PowerShell script as a Windows 10 task by using "Import Task" and selecting the winadfree.xml file in Task Scheduler.
 It is triggered to start at logon or workstation unlock.
 When you are importing, be sure to change the file path to the correct location of the mutespotifyads git repo.
 To do so: navigate to the Actions tab, double-click under the Details field, and change the path to your correct path in the Add Arguments box.

 In order to start and stop this task manually, open Powershell.exe with Win+X, Win+I or Win+"powershell"+Enter.
-To start it type "Start-ScheduledTask winadfree"; to stop it type "Stop-Scheduled Task winadfree".
+To start it type "Start-ScheduledTask winadfree"; to stop it type "Stop-ScheduledTask winadfree".